arippp02/tressup-fiqah-salon-booking-app/README.md

-# 💇‍♀️ TressUp — Production-Ready Salon Booking System
+# 💇‍♀️ TressUp – Smart Beauty & Salon Booking Application

 *TressUp* is a full-stack mobile application built for *Fiqah Beauty & Salon* to digitise appointment management, staff scheduling, and customer loyalty.
 The system replaces manual WhatsApp-based bookings with a structured, scalable solution powered by Flutter and Firebase.